Skip to main content

 Function arguments

-In programming, arguments serve as inputs that allow the bot to retrieve precise information or perform specific actions within your code, enabling more tailored and dynamic responses.
+In programming, arguments serve as inputs that allow the AI-agent to retrieve precise information or perform specific actions within your code, enabling more tailored and dynamic responses.

 The table below provides the list of arguments you can use to access relevant information: